CodingTrain/website-archive/README.md

 We are currently in the process of migrating videos and community contributions to the new system.
 If you want to help with this, have a look at the [Content Contribution Guide](https://thecodingtrain.com/Guides/content-contribution-guide.html).
 Thanks for helping us out!

  # Thank you!
- The Coding Train thrives on community participation, and we appreciate your contributions for visiting our website and documentation!
+ The Coding Train community appreciate your contributions for visiting our website and documentation!